• Skip to primary navigation

 • 2 cup Almond milk Unsweetened

-• 4 tbsp Vanilla protein powder About 40 grams
+• 4 tablespoon Vanilla protein powder About 40 grams

 • Maple syrup to taste